tsuru/kubernetes-router/README.md

 ## Flags

-- `-k8s-ingress-labels`: Labels to be added to each ingress resource created, expects the format KEY=VALUE;
+- `-k8s-labels`: Labels to be added to each resource created, expects the format KEY=VALUE;
-- `-k8s-ingress-annotations`: Annotations to be added to each ingress resource created, expects the format KEY=VALUE;
+- `-k8s-annotations`: Annotations to be added to each resource created, expects the format KEY=VALUE;
-- `-k8s-namespace`: the namespace on which the ingress resources should be created;
+- `-k8s-namespace`: the namespace on which the resources should be created;
 - `-k8s-timeout`: Per request kubernetes timeout;
 - `-listen-addr`: The address on which this API should listen.
+- `-ingress-mode`: Create ingresses instead of LoadBalancer services.

 ## Running locally with Tsuru and Minikube